vjg28/Huffman-Coding-ARM/README.md

 6) Output will be two files: **Original.txt** and **Compressed.txt**, and their sizes can be simultaneously compared.

 ## File Structure
-- huffman.s
+- huffman.s (Original work)
-  - count.s
+  - count.s (Original work)
-    - all other files
+    - all other files (Helper functions)

 Do read `run.sh` before running the code.
-Every major function called in `huffman.s` is from `count.s`.
+Every major function called in `huffman.s` is from `count.s` and only helper files are referenced from some other places.
 ## References:
 - http://kerseykyle.com/articles/ARM-assembly-hello-world
-- Codes for reading files and printing in terminal.(We did take reference)
+- Codes for reading files and printing in terminal.(We did take reference from some other people's work.)